PitPietro/pitpietro.github.io/_posts/linux/terminal/2020-07-20-work-with-files-and-directories.md

 ---
 title: "Work with files and directories"
-date: 2020-07-20 # yyyy/mm/dd
+date: 2020-07-20
 categories: Terminal
 tags: [terminal, linux]
 # header:
 #     image: "/assets/images/posts/privacy_and_security/duck_transparent.gif"
-excerpt: "Enhance productivity in Linux"
+excerpt: "Working from terminal on Linux"
 toc: true
 toc_sticky: true
 toc_label: "Table of Contents"
 toc_icon: "cog"
 ---

-<p align="center"><i>Enhance productivity in Linux</i></p>

 ## Introduction
-Getting in touch with the terminal is one of the most import things to learn when switching to a Linux distribution!
-The very first tips to keep in mind is the shortcut `Ctrl + Alt + T` which opens a new Terminal window.
+Getting in touch with the terminal is one of the most import things to learn when switching to a Linux operative system distribution!
+The very first tips to keep in mind is the shortcut `Ctrl + Alt + T` which opens a new Terminal window.<br>
+At the end of this post, you'll find out you really don't need a DE (Desktop Environment) to perform everything (like on Windows).

 ## cat
 This command take its name from the word *concatenation* because, among other functions, it can concatenate different files into a single one.
 But the simpliest task you can perform is showing the content of a file.
 Assuming you have a file called *my_file.txt* in the current working directory, let's type `cat my_file.txt`.
 You can also display the content of different files listing them all after the `cat` command, separated by a single space.
 As a matter of fact, it is already a *concatenation*, but it has no effect until you redirect the output to a new file.